padicao2010/yalul/README.md

 * me:append(text)
 * me:onChanged(func): func, one argument, the text, no return

+### DateTimePicker

+DateTimePicker is a button for select a date or a time or both.
+However, by now libui haven't provide getter or setter api, so it makes nonsence.

+* ui.newDatePicker()
+* ui.newTimePicker()
+* ui.newDateTimePicker()

 ## TODO

-* support *DateTimePicker*, the current state of libui is you choose a date or a time, and then it's over.
 * support *FontButton*, the current state of libui is you choose a font, and the it's over.
+* keep update to libui
 * more test